-The legislation around crypto and blockchain is complicated and ever-evolving.
+The legislation around cryptocurrency and blockchain is complicated and ever-evolving.
 Moreover, the rules regarding crypto exchanges may vary from one country to another, and they can be difficult to grasp.
-Consequently, companies working with these digital assets require legal professionals to stay compliant and acclimate to upcoming rules and regulations.
+Consequently, companies working with these digital assets require attorneys to stay compliant and acclimate to upcoming rules and regulations.

 3. Risk Analyst

-Core hard skills: blockchain and crypto regulations, statistics, analytical tools, portfolio management, finance, mathematics
+Core hard skills: Blockchain and cryptocurrency regulations, statistics, analytical tools, portfolio management, finance, mathematics

 Is Crypto a Good Industry To Work In?